Antigone (Sophocles play): Civil disobedience

-A well established theme in Antigone is the right of the individual to reject society's infringement on her freedom to perform a personal obligation.
+A well established theme in Antigone is the right of the individual to reject society's infringement on one's freedom to perform a personal obligation.
 Antigone comments to Ismene, regarding Creon's edict, that "He has no right to keep me from my own."
 Related to this theme is the question of whether Antigone's will to bury her brother is based on rational thought or instinct, a debate whose contributors include Goethe.

 The contrasting views of Creon and Antigone with regard to laws higher than those of state inform their different conclusions about civil disobedience.
 Creon demands obedience to the law above all else, right or wrong.
 He says that "there is nothing worse than disobedience to authority" (An.
 671).
 Antigone responds with the idea that state law is not absolute, and that it can be broken in civil disobedience in extreme cases, such as honoring the gods, whose rule and authority outweigh Creon's.